loot/loot.github.io/Masterlist-Editing.md

-The purpose of this page is to give a bit of detail on the masterlist editing process itself.
+The purpose of this page is to give a bit of information to help with editing a masterlist.

 ### General Hints

-* Only make edits/additions you're confident about - otherwise discuss on the Bethsoft forum threads or via Private Message.
-You can also create an issue in the masterlist repository's issue tracker.
+* Look in the masterlists for examples, and see the [Metadata Syntax](http://loot.github.io/docs/dev/LOOT%20Metadata%20Syntax.html) document for the details.
-* Check out the masterlists and become familiar with the comments and categorisations therein.
-See the [Metadata Syntax](http://loot.github.io/docs/dev/LOOT%20Metadata%20Syntax.html) document for the details.
+* Only make edits/additions you're confident about - otherwise create an issue in the masterlist repository's issue tracker, or discuss in the BethSoft forum thread.
 * If you're using Notepad++, you can set it to use spaces instead of tabs when you press the tab key on your keyboard, avoiding YAML parsing errors.
 To do this, go to Settings > Preferences > Tab Settings > Replace by space.
 A value of 4 is most common.
 * Make as many silent comments as you want within the masterlists - it doesn't hurt (within reason).
 However, make sure to put them *above* the line(s) that they refer to.
 * Use blank lines to separate mods that are grouped together or where it helps readability.